samuelthomas2774/nxapi/docs/lib/nooklink.md

 `nxapi/nooklink`
 ---

-NookLink is more complex that SplatNet 2 as it supports multiple users linked to the same network account.
+NookLink is more complex than other web services as it supports multiple users linked to the same network account:

 - `NooklinkApi` is used at NSA-level, and is solely used to list available NookLink users and authenticate to NookLink at ACNH-level.
 - `NooklinkUserApi` is used at ACNH-level, and is used to perform all other actions in the NookLink web app.